microsoft/FluidFramework/server/historian/README.md

 For consistency we recommend building and developing within a container

-To begin you'll need to connect to the Fluid private NPM repository.
+To begin you'll need to connect to the Fluid private npm repository.
 Instructions can be found [here](../../docs/get-started/package-feed.md)

 You can build the production container by running.